Dazzler (Marvel Comics): Impact

 Ira Madison III of MTV described Dazzler as a "gay icon in the annals of Marvel legends," asserting, "Dazzler remains a hugely popular character, particularly among queer Marvel fans. [...]
 Even though her stories were never tied to the disco scene at large, her journey of struggling for acceptance from a dismissive father and longing for the love of her missing mother was something that queer readers, who only years earlier could have been arrested for showing signs of affection toward a member of the same sex in public, connected with."
 Jerry Stanford of CBR.com asserted, "Almost since the beginning, the story of mutants in the Marvel Universe has been an allegory for the civil rights of marginalized groups...
 Dazzler strives for unity and her words mirror things said in the LGBTQ community.
 Different groups sometimes seek to alienate others as not worthy of inclusion, and the fight here makes a stand for a big tent movement."
 Andrew Wheeler of ComicsAlliance stated, "Ideas of self-ownership occur again and again in Claremont's stories and characters...
 Dazzler is mutantdom's first drag performer, using stage theatrics to present her true self to the world.
 On the stage she could embrace her mutant identity in a way that wouldn't feel safe on the street."

-Brian Andersen of The Advocate said, "Dazzler isn’t queer.
-But being the premier superhero pop singer in the Marvel Universe means a strong argument can be made that she’s a gay icon."
+Brian Andersen of The Advocate said, "Dazzler isn't queer.
+But being the premier superhero pop singer in the Marvel Universe means a strong argument can be made that she's a gay icon."
 Hayden Manders of Nylon wrote, "All socio-political commentary aside, superhero narratives are filled with strong female characters, which we know makes up a huge percentage of queer icons.
 Characters like Wonder Woman, Storm, Dazzler, Captain Marvel, and Buffy the Vampire Slayer are fierce and independent, capable of kicking just as much (if not more!) ass as their male counterparts. [...]
 That sort of representation is vital to the queer experience; it helps normalize what the world often sees as abnormal.
 Their superpowers only add another element of fearlessness to the community, because to be queer is to have superpowers."

 Other versions

 Age of Apocalypse

 In the Age of Apocalypse reality, Dazzler appears as a member of the X-Men.
 She is a chain smoker, having no use for a singing voice in this timeline.
-She is also more skilled with her powers, being able to create hard-light constructs, as well as manipulate both light and sound energies.
-With this new power-set, Dazzler serves as a one-woman training facility, as well as a messenger via holographic transmissions.
+She is also more skilled with her powers, being able to create hard-light constructs, as well as manipulate both light and sound.
+With her powers, Dazzler serves as a one-woman training facility, as well as a messenger via holographic transmissions.
 She was romantically involved with Exodus.

-Dazzler was one of the characters involved in the original Age of Apocalypse to be brought back for the Age of Apocalypse 10th Anniversary miniseries.
-Against the battle with Mr. Sinister's Sinister Six, Dazzler was swallowed within Cloak's dark dimension, but is ultimately saved by a lightning bolt from Storm which forces Cloak to spit her back out.